Local Government

 • Be eligible to vote and not disqualified from holding municipal office

-Learn more on this page about what it means to serve on Council, including expected time commitments, governance responsibilities, and required policies.
+Learn more about what it means to serve on Council, including expected time commitments, governance responsibilities, and required policies.

 Candidate nomination forms and information will be available once the nomination period opens.